dmuth/splunk-lab/README.md

 - <a href="https://github.com/mhassan2/splunk-n-box">Splunk N' Box</a> - Splunk N' Box is used to create entire Splunk clusters in Docker.
 It was the first actual use of Splunk I saw in Docker, and gave me the idea that hey, maybe I could run a stand-alone Splunk instance in Docker for ad-hoc data analysis!
 - <a href="http://www.splunk.com/">Splunk</a>, for having such a fantastic product which is also a great example of Operational Excellence!
+- <a href="https://splunkbase.splunk.com/app/1924">Eventgen</a> is a super cool way of generating simulating real data that can be used to generate dashboards for testing and training purposes.
 - <a href="http://patorjk.com/software/taag/#p=display&h=0&v=0&f=Standard&t=Splunk%20Lab">This text to ASCII art generator</a>, for the logo I used in the script.
 - The logo was made over at https://www.freelogodesign.org/